 Getting Started 5

-Enterprise management overview 6
+Enterprise management overview

 What is an enterprise or super enterprise configuration?
 6

 Single organization configuration 7

-Enterprise configuration 8
+Enterprise configuration

 Super enterprise configuration

 Does enterprise solve my problems?
+9

 When should I use an enterprise configuration?

 Enterprise user management

 Enterprise publishing

 AtHoc Connect for peer-to-peer organization alerts

 Manage common content with inheritance

 Inherited content and settings in the enterprise or super enterprise 13

 Create an enterprise hierarchy 17

-Best practices for creating an enterprise hierarchy 17
+Best practices for creating an enterprise bierarchy 17

 Create and configure the enterprise or super enterprise

-Create an enterprise or super enterprise organization 18
+Create and configure the enterprise of super enterprise organization

-Create a suborganization 19
+Create a suborganization

+Migrate evicting evec institute to on entermine 20

-Migrate existing organizations to an enterprise 20
+inigrate existing organizations to an enterprise

-Best practices for migrating to an enterprise organization
+Best practices for migrating to an enterprise organization 20

 Prepare to migrate

 Run the Enterprise Migrator tool

-Migrate organizations to the enterprise
+Migrate organizations to the enterprise 21

-Promote user attributes and alert folders
+Promote user attributes and alert folders 22

-Manage users in the enterprise or super enterprise 23
+Manage users in the enterprise or super enterprise

 Enable enterprise features

 Enable user uniqueness

 Move users in an enterprise organization

 Move users from the management system

 Move users with a CSV file

 View and manage user accounts

 Create enterprise distribution lists

-Manage roles and permissions 29
+Manage roles and permissions 20

-•

-BlackBerry AtHoc roles Create the Enterprise Administrator

-Assign operator permissions for the enterprise or super enterprise
+DIACKDEITY ALHOC TOIES

-Restrict the operator user base 31
+Restrict the operator user base

-Manage alerts 32
+Manage alerts

 Publish an alert to the entire enterprise or super enterprise

-Publish alerts to a subset of the enterprise or super enterprise 33
+Publish alerts to a subset of the enterprise or super enterprise

-Target by advanced query 33
+Target by advanced query

-Target by distribution list 33
+Target by distribution list

 Manage accountability events 35

-Available reports in the enterprise 36
+Available reports in the enterprise

-BlackBerry AtHoc Customer Support Portal 38
+BlackBerry AtHoc Customer Support Portal

-Documentation feedback 39
+Documentation feedback

 Legal notice 40